 We might attempt a more general way of resolving dialetheias as follows.
-Suppose we have some predicate, P, (like 'Adult) whose extension (the set of things of which it is true) and co-extension (the set of things of which it is false) overlap.
-Given that we are taking it that our predicates do not have to answer to anything in the world, we may simply replace P with the three new predicates, P_t , P_f , and P_b , such that the things in the extension of P_t are the things that are in the extension of P but not its co-extension; the things in the extension of P_f are the things that are in the co-extension of P but not its extension; the things in the extension of P_b are the things that are in both the extension and co-extension of P. The co-extension, in each case, is simply the complement.
+Suppose we have some predicate, P, whose extension (the set of things of which it is true) and co-extension (the set of things of which it is false) overlap.
+Given that we are taking it that our predicates do not have to answer to anything in the world, we may simply replace P with the three new predicates, P_t , P_f , and P_b , such that the things in the extension of P_t are the things that are in the extension of P but not its co-extension; the things in the extension; the things in the extension of P_b are the things that are in both the extension; the things in the extension of P_b are the things that are in both the extension and co-extension of P. The co-extension, in each case, is simply the complement.
 The situation may be depicted by the following diagram.
 For future reference, I call this the Quadrant Diagram.
 The numbers refer to the quadrants.

 The left-hand side is the extension of P. The bottom half is the co-extension of P. Quadrant 4 comprises those things of which P is neither true nor false, and for present purposes we may take this to be empty.20 The three new predicates have as extensions the other three quadrants.
 Each of the new predicates behaves consistently.
-Any dialetheia of the form $Pa \wedge \neg Pa$ is expressed by the quite consistent P_ba , and the predicate Px is now expressed, again, as a disjunction, $P_tx \vee P_bx$.21
+Any dialetheia of the form $Pa \land \neg Pa$ is expressed by the quite consistent P_ba , and the predicate Px is now expressed, again, as a disjunction, $P_tx \lor P_bx$.21